holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/01_search_space_battleship/lesson_plan.md

 ## Essential Questions

 - What is a search space?
-- What techniques can find a solution in a large search space?
+- What techniques can find a solution in a complex search space?

 ## Lesson Plan